CSU-Radarmet/CSU_RadarTools/README.md

 Currently, fuzzy-logic-based hydrometeor identification, blended rainfall, DSD retrievals, and liquid/ice mass calculations are supported.
-There is also a an algorithm that uses a finite impulse response (FIR) filter to filter differential phase and calculate specific differential phase.
+There is also a an algorithm that uses a finite impulse response (FIR) filter to process differential phase and calculate specific differential phase.
 Finally, there are some tools to do rudimentary QC on the data.

 These are supplied as standalone functions that take polarimetric radar data as arguments.
 Scalars and arrays are supported as function inputs.
-The only exception is csu_kdp.calc_kdp_bringi() which requires individual rays, sweeps, or volumes of radar data.
+The main exception is csu_kdp.calc_kdp_bringi() which requires individual rays, sweeps, or volumes of radar data.